 However, when it comes time to save the next year's seeds, the offspring produced by that plant you grew won't be the same, and is usually of poorer quality than the parent plant.
 Therefore, you will have to re-buy hybrid seeds each year instead of seed saving.

 Seedlings purchased at the garden store are most often hybrid varieties.

 An heirloom is defined as something special, of value, handed down from generation to generation.
 It's the same with heirloom (or heritage as they're also known) seeds.
 These seeds are from plants grown by our ancestors and passed down, each baby seedling a pretty much exact replica of the parent plant.

 A spaghetti squash female flower pollinated by a male zucchini flower will still produce a spaghetti squash.
-If you were to save the seeds of that spaghetti squash that formed however and plant those, you would end up with a zucchini/spaghetti squash hybrid cross.
+But now, if you were to save the seeds of that spaghetti squash that formed and plant those, you would end up with a zucchini/spaghetti squash hybrid cross.

 *Corn is different.
 When one variety of corn is cross-pollinated with another variety of corn you will see the cross-pollinated results in this year's harvest.

 For vegetables that are self-pollinating such as tomatoes, peas and beans, cross-pollination is very rare.

 For those that need insect help to pollinate, cross-pollination can be really likely.

 Plants are sorted into families and each family has groups called Genera (or genus for a singular group.)
 These genera are made up of many species.